cliffore/millms/README.md

-# Mechanistic Interpretability - Large Language Models (MILLM)
+# Mechanistic Interpretability - Large Language Models (MILLMs)

 This repository contains data and application code to prepare, process and output a PhD experiment in mechanistic intepretability.